Protein Bagel Recipe with Greek Yogurt – High Protein & No Yeast

 Salt (optional) ½ tsp

-Toppings (optional) Everything bagel seasoning, sesame seeds, etc.
+Toppings (optional) Everything bagel seasoning, sesame seeds, poppy seeds

 Ingredients for protein bagel recipe

-If you don’t have self-rising flour on hand, make your own by combining 1 cup all-purpose flour + 1½ teaspoons baking powder + ¼ teaspoon salt.
+Don’t have self-rising flour?
+No problem.
+Make your own by whisking together 1 cup all-purpose flour + 1½ teaspoons baking powder + ¼ teaspoon salt.
+It works exactly the same way.

-Want a sweet twist?
-Add a teaspoon of cinnamon and a touch of maple syrup before shaping the dough.
-This protein bagel recipe greek yogurt handles flavor well—savory or sweet.
+Want to get creative?
+Add a teaspoon of cinnamon and a drizzle of maple syrup before shaping for sweet bagels.
+Or fold in some everything bagel seasoning right into the dough for extra flavor in every bite.
+This protein bagel recipe greek yogurt handles both savory and sweet beautifully.

 protein bagel recipe greek yogurt - Mixing dough for protein bagels